A Survey on Large Language Models with Multilingualism: Recent Advances and New Frontiers: Introduction

 \item \textit{A growing repository.} Considering the rapid growth of the research of LLMs, we have established a repository to gather relevant literature in this specific multilingual domain and will continuously update it to maintain the latest advancements\footnote{\url{https://github.com/kaiyuhwang/MLLM-Survey}}.

 \end{itemize}

 \textbf{Survey organization.} The rest of this survey is organized as follows: In Section~\ref{sec:back}, we review the transition from pre-trained models to large language generative models in the multilingual scenario.
 In Section~\ref{sec:training}, we organize relevant models with various architectures, datasets, and training paradigms.
 Moreover, in Section~\ref{sec:infer}, we investigate various multilingual inference strategies to harness the potential of LLMs for better accomplishment of multilingual tasks.
+In Section~\ref{sec:XIR}, we provide a preliminary exploration of the integration of multilingual information retrieval systems and LLMs, aiming to reveal the development opportunities for multilingual information retrieval systems in the era of LLMs.
 In Section~\ref{sec:llmsafety}, we explore the security of LLMs with multilingual strategies, which is considered to be crucial for LLMs.
 In Section~\ref{sec:multidomain}, we discuss the multi-domain issue in the multilingual real-world scenario.
 In addition, we present several available datasets for multilingual LLMs in Section~\ref{sec:dataset} and highlight the benchmark and evaluation in Section~\ref{sec:benchmark}.
 We discuss the cross-lingual bias evaluation and elimination in Section~\ref{sec:bias}.
 Finally, we conclude this survey in Section~\ref{sec:con}.